 Ramin Setoodeh hosted a roundtable of trans actors to respond to the Scarlet Johansson Rub and Tug controversy, in addition to sparking conversation around the increase in trans representation with actresses like Laverne Cox.
 The roundtable included Jen Richards, Lavern Cox, Chaz Bono, Trace Lysette, Alexandra Billings, and Brian Michael.

 HIV/AIDS activist Alex Juhasz’s and trans filmmaker Sam Feder’s (2016) conversation in Jump Cut reminds readers that visibility alone does not lead to progress.
-Too often, trans women are used to create a certain type of tragedy porn, a porn in which cis audiences are able to voyeuristically consume trans women’s excessive suffering.
+Too often, trans women are used to creating a certain type of tragedy porn, a porn in which cis audiences are able to voyeuristically consume trans women’s excessive suffering.

 See Caroline Framke.

 We might also consider The L Word: Generation Q here.

 Illana Glazer and Abbi Jacobson’s Broad City, which began as a web series, debuted on Comedy Central in 2014.
 Ingrid Jungermann’s web series F to 7th is also under production as a half-hour comedy at Showtime.

 Barthes, Roland (1989), ‘The Reality Effect’, in Richard Howard (trans.), François Wahl (ed.), The Rustle of Language, Berkley: University of California Press, pp. 141-148.

 Brighe, Mari (2016), ‘The Emmy-Nominated Trans Web Series Her Story Could Change Everything,’ Advocate, July 31, 2016, https://www.advocate.com/transgender/2016/7/31/emmy-nominated-trans-web-series-her-story-could-change-everything (last accessed 30 November 2019).